International Tax Attorney in Miami, FL

-Are you looking for a law firm for an FBAR, Report of Foreign Accounts, now known FinCEN Form 114, issue?
-Did you know that the FBAR Form has nothing to do with the income tax?
+Are you seeking a law firm for an FBAR Report of Foreign Accounts issue?
+Did you know the FBAR Form (now known as FinCEN Form 114) has nothing to do with income tax?

 Yet, the IRS has been placed in charge of administrating the FBAR form, including FBAR penalties.
 We suppose it is because no other federal agency wanted the job and because the Treasury Department knew that the IRS has collection and enforcement structures in place.

 You may have heard the IRS can assess huge FBAR penalties and might be concerned about what will happen to you.
 If so, good.
 You should be afraid, as the IRS can act arbitrarily, especially when taxpayers do not find adequate representation.